Inclusive education resources

 School Districts/Independent School Authorities have the autonomy to develop their own IEP template or choose the SMART Goal Template, or Competency Based IEP Template found on MyEducation BC.
 Specific templates are not mandated as long as the goals used have measurable outcomes.

-Provincial Resource and Outreach Programs are specialized education programs and services that support equitable and accessible education for all students in B.C.
-These programs are operated through the administrative oversight of school districts.
+Provincial Resource and Programs (PRPs) are specialized education programs and services that support equitable and accessible education for all students in B.C.
+These programs are funded by the Ministry of Education and operated through the administrative oversight of host school districts.

-Provincial Inter-ministerial Programs provide an educational program for school age children and youth from across the province while in attendance at a hospital, mental health, substance use, or custody program established and operated through a provincial ministry/authority
+- Provincial Inter-ministerial Programs (PIPs) provide an educational program for school age children and youth while attending:

 CommunityLINK (Learning Includes Nutrition and Knowledge) provincial funding is provided to school districts to support academic achievement and social functioning of vulnerable students.
 Programs and services can include breakfast, lunch and snack programs, academic supports, counseling, youth workers and after-school programs.